-The Core Strategy is a statutory development plan document (DPD).
-It is the key document in the Pendle Local Plan and all other DPDs, and the new Neighbourhood Development Plans (NDPs), must be in general conformity with its strategic objectives.
+The Core Strategy is a statutory development plan document and the key document in the emerging Pendle Local Plan.
+All other planning policy documents, including any new Neighbourhood Development Plans (NDPs), must be in general conformity with its strategic objectives.

-The Core Strategy is the spatial expression of Our Pendle Our Future: Pendle's Sustainable Community Strategy.
+The Core Strategy is the spatial expression of Our Pendle Our Future: Pendle's Sustainable Community Strategy ["SCS"].
 It sets out a long-term spatial vision for the area and establishes the strategic direction for the Council's planning policies for up to 15 years from the date of adoption.